Fate101/CraftCord-Connect/README.md

 - `dynamic-embed-color`: If true, the embed color on Discord will match the dominant color of the player's Minecraft avatar.
 This is done asynchronously and cached per player, but may add a small delay for the first message from each player.
 Set to false to use a default color for all embeds.
 - `embed-color`: The hex code (e.g. `#00BFFF`) for the embed color when `dynamic-embed-color` is false, or as a fallback if color extraction fails.
 If the value is invalid or missing, the plugin will use `#00BFFF` as a safe default.
 - `use-discord-nickname`: If true (default), the plugin will use the Discord display name/nickname when relaying messages from Discord to Minecraft.
 If false, it will use the Discord username instead.
-- `discord-format`: Format for messages sent to Discord (bot mode only)
+- `discord-format`: Format for messages sent to Discord
 - `minecraft-format`: Format for messages received from Discord
 - `max-message-length`: Maximum message length (Discord limit: 2000)
 - `server-status`: Enable server status notifications